kmhswimgirl/vis_loc/README.md

 # Visual Localization: VEX Override

-Localizing using only relative heading
+Localizing using only relative heading of certain objects proof of concept.

+Soon to be made into a ROS package.